YuzuJS/Noble-Modules/README.md

    for those who do not need to support Internet Explorer's degenerate script-loading implementation.

-Additionally, Noble Modules automatically memoizes a `nobleModules` module which has several methods useful for debugging or other special environments:
+Additionally, Noble Modules automatically memoizes a `nobleModules` module which has several methods useful for debugging or other special requirements:

  * `require("nobleModules").setDebugOptions({ disableCaching, warnAboutUndeclaredDependencies })`
  * `require("nobleModules").reset({ mainModuleDirectory, withDebugOptions, keepPluginOverrides })`